Ostrinia scapulalis: Sound generation

-O. scapulalis is able to produce ultrasonic sounds.
-The moth does so by rubbing the rough scales of its wings against other rough scales that are found in the midsection of its thorax.
+O. scapulalis is able to produce ultrasonic sounds by rubbing the rough scales of its wings against other rough scales that are found in the midsection of its thorax.
 This action is key to producing sounds at various frequencies depending on how fast or slow the moth takes this action.
 The average frequency of sound generated is 40 kHz.

 Hearing organs

 These moths have tympanal ears sensitive to ultrasound.
 Tympanal organs consist of a chordotonal organ wrapped in tracheal epithelial tissue.
 The tympanum is a thin piece of transparent tissue that vibrates in response to ultrasonic sound.
 The tympanal organ is tuned to the sounds that bat calls make.
-Additionally, this kind of hearing is less prevalent in bat free areas.
-This suggests that the ears of these moths have evolved to fend off insectivores including bats that emit ultrasonic sounds.
+Additionally, this kind of hearing is less prevalent in bat-free areas.
+This suggests that the ears of these moths have evolved to fend off insectivores, including bats that emit ultrasonic sounds.

 Olfaction

-Olfaction is primarily observed as a key factor in males.
-This is because males must be able to distinguish the female pheromones of its own species from those of other similar species.
+Olfaction is primarily observed as a key factor in males, because males must be able to distinguish the female pheromones of its own species from those of other similar species.
 Male odorant receptors consist of olfactory sensilla.
 These sensilla are small sensory organs that may protrude or lie under the cuticle of the moth.
 In the adzuki bean borer, they are specifically sensitive to pheromones.

 Diapause

 Diapause is considered as a delay in animal development due to multiple environmental factors.
 O. scapulalis is known to partake in this behavior.
 The larvae of this species diapause throughout winter in the upper portion of the stem of their host plant.
-The moth's main host plant in which they diapause is the mugwort although they also are found in the maize and hop stems.
+The moth's main host plant in which they diapause is the mugwort, although they also are found in the maize and hop stems.
 The reason for the preference for the location of diapause is the identity of parasitoids found in both.
-Their prevalences differ between maize and mugwort resulting in differing benefits during diapause.
+Their prevalences differ between maize and mugwort, resulting in differing benefits during diapause.